-Maybe this show hasn’t won awards (though John Noble and Anna Torv were robbed, robbed I say!) but “Fringe” is a show with a dedicated fan base and a cast and crew who are well aware, and are grateful that they are still here as a result of that fan dedication.
+Maybe this show hasn’t won awards (though John Noble and Anna Torv were robbed, robbed I say!) but “Fringe” is a show with a dedicated fan base, and a cast and crew who are grateful that they are still here as a result of that fan dedication.

 After the panel, I suddenly felt very lucky to be able to go and speak with the cast and J.H.
 Wyman, the show’s executive producer and showrunner.
-So I asked my fellow “Fringe” fans on Twitter what they wanted to know.
+So I asked my fellow “Fringe” fans on Twitter what they might want to learn about the upcoming season.
 I didn’t get answers to all of their questions, but here are a few:

 @FraggleBerlin asks “What did they feel when the fans held up the sheets with white tulips?”